gradvohl/YAPTT/syncThreads/mutexAndSemaphorExamples/README.md

 - ``largestElementField`` to store the address of a structure to handle the largest element and its position.

 ### Defining the mutual exclusion zone within the thread code
-Now, let us focus on the thread code in file ``searchThreads.c``, within the function ``searchLargestElementThread`` (in line 25).
+Now, let us focus on the thread code in file ``searchThreadsSemaphore.c``, within the function ``searchLargestElementThread`` (in line 25).
 We first declare all the local variables to handle the parameters passed to the thread, including the semaphore and the structure to handle the largest element and its position.

 After copying the parameters to local variables, the thread searches for the largest element in its partition.
 Next, we use the command ``sem_wait(semaphore);`` to block access to the critical region (i. e., the ``largestElementField`` variable).